spiroba/Wallet-Flow/PRIVACY_POLICY.md

 - We do not collect or store your payment information
 - Apple's privacy policy governs purchase transactions

+### Subscription Information

+WalletFlow offers the following auto-renewable subscriptions:

+- **Pro Monthly** ($0.99/month) - Unlimited subscriptions, iCloud sync, advanced analytics
+- **Pro Yearly** ($4.99/year) - Same features as Monthly at a discounted rate

+**Subscription Terms:**
+- Payment will be charged to your Apple ID account at confirmation of purchase
+- Subscription automatically renews unless cancelled at least 24 hours before the end of the current period
+- Your account will be charged for renewal within 24 hours prior to the end of the current period
+- You can manage and cancel your subscriptions by going to your App Store account settings after purchase
+- Any unused portion of a free trial period will be forfeited when you purchase a subscription

 ### Analytics and Diagnostics

 WalletFlow does **NOT** collect: